gniquyij/gniquyij.github.io/en/2020/07/20/qa-not-to-do.md

 Here are the things I’ve been trying to avoid as a Quality Assurance, in no particular order.

-- Make assumptions without validation.
+- Make assumptions without validations.
 - No documents.
 - No expectations.
 - No patience.